Artist Biographies

 Gyspy Strings

-Art piece titled Gypsy String by Nicole Yeagy
+Gypsy String, artwork by Nicole Yeagy

 At a young age, Nicole spent hours drawing and painting, always looking for new ways to express her creativity.
 In high school, she interned in the art department of an advertising agency.
-As a young adult, she opened an art studio in a trendy part of downtown Reno, where she worked with casino owners, private business owners, and collectors.
-She created fine art pieces for private clients, designed characters for a business start-up, and collaborated with a local contractor to produce large copper-tooled pieces for Harrah’s Hotel and Casino.
+As a young adult, she opened an art studio in downtown Reno, where she worked with casino owners, private business owners, and collectors.

 Nicole has exhibited in several Artown shows, an annual month-long summer arts festival, and has served as the lead artist in multiple shows in northern Nevada.
 In 2016, she earned certifications in Adobe Videography and Graphic Design from the University of Nevada, Reno.